Our Learning Program

 In addition, children will experience a smooth flow into school entry.
 The ELC is the starting point for a student’s Good Shepherd journey right through to Year 12, utilising the International Baccalaureate Primary Years Programme, together with the EYLF, (ELC then Transition - Year 5), moving through the Middle Years Programme (Years 6 - Year 9 at the Howard Springs Campus) and finally finishing the school journey in Senior School (Years 10 - 12) utilising the Northern Territory Certificate of Education and Training (NTCET).

 Good Shepherd Lutheran College entrusts the overseeing and general management of the College and the Early Learning Centre to the College Board.
 The Board consists of Top End Lutheran Parish members and College parents.
-The Principal, Business Manager and Pastor are non-voting members of the Board.
+The Principal and Director of Business Operations are non-voting members of the Board.

 The College Board acknowledges the Principal as the College’s educational and spiritual leader.
 The Board’s role is to help the Principal develop a framework of policies for the good management and development of the College.
 It is the Principal’s responsibility to implement these policies.